genebean/genebean-piweatherrock/README.md

 ## Description

 This module installs and configures [PiWeatherRock](https://piweatherrock.technicalissues.us) on a Raspberry Pi.
-Additional details are provide on the project website.
+Additional details are provide on the project website in the "Getting started" section of the documentation.

-> **NOTE**: this module is actively evolving and may change over the next few weeks.
-I suggest waiting for v1 before using it.

 ## Setup